 What are the Best Products that Use Tyrosinase Inhibitors?

-Why is Vitamin C not the best tyrosinase inhibitor?
+Is Vitamin C a good tyrosinase inhibitor?

 However, Vitamin C is a great antioxidant and it helps increase skin collagen and prevent aging.
-We like to use Vitamin C during a tyrosinase inhibitor holiday in the maintenance skincare routine to treat hyperpigmentation.

 How Fast Do Tyrosinase Inhibitors Work To Lighten Skin?